sh1boot/sh1boot.github.io/drafts/ciscv.md

 between the two (or four, or eight) copies of the same instruction serves as an extra bit (or two or three).

-For 'chain' rules, temporary storage is used and not encoded in the packet at all.
+For chain rules, temporary storage is used and not encoded in the packet at all.
 Generally the implementation could decide what kind of storage this is, but its value has to be accessible for exception handling.